mithintv/demographix/CONTRIBUTING.md

 ## Development environment [`⇧`](#contents)

-To setup your development environment, first install Python3 and Postgres.
+To setup your development environment, install Python3, Postgres and [direnv](https://direnv.net/).

 For windows users, I recommend developing in WSL.
 Click [here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) to view the instructions on setting up WSL 2 for development.

-1. Fork/clone the repo, and configure a new branch
+1. Clone the repo

    ```bash
    # Clone your fork of the repo into the current directory